duxcore/duxcore/core/README.md

 ### Master Process

-The master process is the brain of Duxcore, it controls everything from the api nodes, to the daemons, to the task executors.
-This master process hosts a Socket.IO server which the nodes connect to, but in order for this to work the nodes must be granted a secret.
-This secret will be used to ensure that the node is authorized to connect into the duxcore network.
+The master process is the brain of Duxcore.
+It controls everything from the API nodes, to the daemons, to the task executors.
+This master process hosts a Socket.IO server, which the nodes connect to.
+In order for this to work, the nodes must be granted a secret.
+This secret will be used to ensure that the node is authorized to connect to the Duxcore network.

 ### Node Secrets